syncfusion-content/wpf-docs/wpf/Ribbon/RibbonComboBox.md

 {% endhighlight %}

-## Creating control in code behind
+### Creating control in code behind

-Create instance of RibbonComboBox and add it to RibbonBar Items.
+Create instance for `RibbonComboBox` and add it to RibbonBar Items.

 {% highlight c# %}